entrepreneur-interet-general/bulletins/README.md

 [![Software License](https://img.shields.io/badge/License-AGPL-orange.svg?style=flat-square)](https://github.com/entrepreneur-interet-general/ma-semaine/blob/master/LICENSE)

 # What is it
-$APP_NAME is a weekly retrospective tool for multiple projects or teams.
+Bulletins is a weekly retrospective tool for multiple projects or teams.
 It lets people reflect on their past week with 4 questions which can be answered super quickly:
 - What's the team mood?
 - What were the main goals this week?
 - What worked great and what was harder?